 Jean is an HOA board member in Henderson who recently lost her job.
 She secretly diverts some HOA funds to pay off her student loans that month.
 If Jean is caught, the police can book her at the Henderson Detention Center for embezzlement.
 Jean will probably be convicted because the HOA entrusted her with access to the money and she intentionally took the money for her own benefit.

 Note that Jean wouldn't be criminally liable if the HOA had loaned her the money and she simply forgot to pay it back.
-Embezzlement requires the defendant to intentionally deprive the owner of property.
+Embezzlement requires the defendant to intentionally deprive the owner of the property.
 Innocently neglecting to return property would not count as criminal.

 The penalties for embezzlement in Nevada depend on the value of the property or amount of money taken.
 Embezzling property worth less than $250 is a misdemeanor in Nevada carrying a maximum punishment of: